openspace42/raptor/README.md

 * Performs a test restore before every backup to **ensure remote backup integrity and passphrase match**
 * Actually [re-]installs and updates EasyEngine on install and restore operations to remove any extra step: you'll be fully operational with just one command
 * Returns **detailed errors in case of failure** to help you get your data back during a restore
+* Outputs clean and colorful logs and stores them automatically inside its own log directory

 ## Install [or update / re-install] [tested on Debian 8 and Ubuntu 16]